ksallberg/aliter/README.md

 The main branch of Aliter uses a custom loggin module.
 I replaced this with lager, the config of lager is placed in priv/app.config, and loaded to erl command line in the Makefile.

-### Database
-I used a redis 4.0.2 (REmote DIctionary Server.) as a docker container, exposing the port towards my server like this:

-`docker run -d -p 6379:6379 --name ragna-redis redis redis-server --appendonly yes`

 ## How to use
 `make build; make start`